-- Filters can be accessed by opening the hatch on the back of the water ionizer
+- The water filter can be accessed by opening the hatch on the back of the water ionizer machines.

-- Remove filters by turning counterclockwise to loosen
+- Remove the water filters from the alkaline water ionizer machine by turning counterclockwise to loosen.

-- Turn machine on and check for leaks
+- Turn life ionizers on and check for leaks.

-- Reset primary filter by touching the filter one icon, waiting for response, “First filter” and then pressing the filter one icon again
+- Reset primary filter by touching the filter one icon, waiting for a response, “First filter” and then, press the filter one icon again.

-- Run clean water through new filters for about 3 minutes (until water being expelled is clear)
+- Run clean drinking water through new filters for about 3 minutes (until water being expelled is clear).

-To purchase your MMP counter top water ionizer visit the Tyent Water Ionizer Buyer’s Guide!
+To purchase your MMP countertop ionizer, visit the Tyent Water Ionizer Buyer’s Guide!